 How To Talk To Someone If You Suspect They Have A Problem

-I’ve had this post idea sitting in my drafts since July, but never got around to writing it.
-At that time I was following a girl on Instagram who admittedly suffered with an eating disorder for many years of her life, but was apparently doing better.
+A few years ago, I was following a girl on Instagram who admittedly suffered with an eating disorder for many years of her life, but was apparently doing better.
 She never posted pictures of herself on her stories until one day she did and the image took my breath away.
 What I saw was not someone who was “doing better,” in fact, all I could concentrate on was the fact that I could count the number of visible bones she had because she was so thin.

 I’m not sure what made me fixate so much on this girl — whether it was the fact that I could empathize with an obviously broken person or the fact that she didn’t see a problem — but I became obsessively concerned with her well being, wanting to help her, and REALLY wanting her not to die.